 Membership offers the following benefits:

 - Peer-to-peer engagement.
 The EDGE Advisory Board provides an opportunity for organizations to learn and discuss best practices on energy and environment issues in a setting that breaks down industry silos.
-Members have a chance to engage on discussions that affect the entire energy value chain, foster new partnerships, and learn from peers in other industries that are working on similar issues.
+Members engage in discussions that affect the entire energy value chain, foster new partnerships, and learn from peers in other industries that are working on similar issues.
+At Advisory Board meetings, members discuss critical leadership, strategy, and innovation challenges in a collaborative setting with other board members and invited thought leaders.

 - Affiliation with one of the world’s leading universities.
 Duke University is renowned not only for its Fuqua School of Business, but also for its prestigious Nicholas School of the Environment, School of Law, Sanford School of Public Policy, and Pratt School of Engineering.

-Advisory Board membership is by invitation only and is designed to represent a diverse range of perspectives, geographies, and industries.
-We seek to balance traditional and emerging players in hydrocarbon and renewable energy companies.
-Since EDGE’s focus is energy-centric but not energy-exclusive, we also recruit companies across the span of the global energy value chain from raw materials, energy generation and distribution, to end customers, and the financial, manufacturing, and service industries that support the energy system.
+Advisory Board membership is by invitation only and is designed to include a diverse range of perspectives, geographies, and industries.
+We seek to balance traditional and emerging players from across the entire energy value chain, as well as corporate sustainability leaders, investors, entrepreneurs, and other energy and environmental business stakeholders.

 Advisory Board member companies contribute $25,000 per year and typically commit to a 3-year term (the seat may be transferred from one executive to another within the firm as need arises).